Mutually orthogonal Latin squares: Thirty-six officers problem

-Euler's conjecture and disproof

 Euler was unable to solve the problem, but in this work he demonstrated methods for constructing Graeco-Latin squares where n is odd or a multiple of 4.
 Observing that no order two square exists and being unable to construct an order six square, he conjectured that none exist for any oddly even number n ≡ 2 (mod 4).
 The non-existence of order six squares was confirmed in 1901 by Gaston Tarry through a proof by exhaustion.
 However, Euler's conjecture resisted solution until the late 1950s, but the problem has led to important work in combinatorics.

 In 1959, R.C.
 Bose and S. S. Shrikhande constructed some counterexamples (dubbed the Euler spoilers) of order 22 using mathematical insights.
 Then E. T. Parker found a counterexample of order 10 using a one-hour computer search on a UNIVAC 1206 Military Computer while working at the UNIVAC division of Remington Rand (this was one of the earliest combinatorics problems solved on a digital computer).

 In April 1959, Parker, Bose, and Shrikhande presented their paper showing Euler's conjecture to be false for all n ≥ 7.
 Thus, Graeco-Latin squares exist for all orders n > 1 except n = 2, 6.
 In the November 1959 edition of Scientific American, Martin Gardner published this result.
 The front cover is the 10 × 10 refutation of Euler's conjecture.